aerleon/aerleon/docs/user/lib_getting_started.md

 Inside of the `header` we have a comment to explain what this ACL is for, a `target` of cisco meaning we wish to output that syntax, and options for the cisco generator.

 `terms` contains a list of terms which are translated into rules within the ACL.
 In this case there are two rules. `accept-web-servers` and `default-deny`.
 We see that in `accept-web-servers` there are a few fields such as `comment`, `destination-address`, `action` and more.
-You can find more information on every field available in [insert link](foobar). `destination-address` and `destination-port` each refer to names we configured in our definitions.
+You can find more information on every field available in our [generators section](foobar). `destination-address` and `destination-port` each refer to names we configured in our definitions.
 When this rule gets translated the definitions will be referenced and used to define the IPs and ports for this rule.

 <details>
   <summary>Bash command</summary>